gazzmaniac/SMD2000_Agnus2MB/README.md

 If you intend to use the Kicad files you will need the SMD2000 symbol and footprint libraries.
 They are included in the SMD2000 motherboard package.
 You will probably need to change the path in Kicad.

 ## Notes and Eratta
-Forgot to take the gap between the CD Rom and the top of the case into account so this card (and its 1 MB counterpart) are too tall to fit under the CD Rom in the ML09 case.
-Revision is coming.
+Now fits under the CD Rom in the ML09 case.

 This card is essentially the onboard and trapdoor expansion ram from the in the A500+ but with 16x256 SMD ram chips instead of 4x256 TTH chips.
 Component numbering sometimes follows the A500+ rather than the A2000.